 - There is a significant increase in passenger and pedestrian fatalities.

-Policing Statistics from An Garda Siochana confirm figures to date as 132 year to date (26th September, 2023)
+Policing Statistics from An Garda Siochana confirm figures to date as 20 deaths year to date (8th February, 2024).

-Here our Caroline McLaughlin, Partner, addresses some of the questions she is most frequently asked following fatal accidents on the road.
+Here our Caroline McLaughlin, Partner discusses frequently asked questions following fatal accidents on the road.

 What do I do if I witness a fatal road accident?